ardeman/project-steamdeck-nvm/README.md

 nvm available
 ```

 Shows all Node.js versions you can install.
-Versions already on your system will be marked as "(installed)".
+Features:

+- **LTS versions** are clearly marked with their codename (e.g., "LTS: Iron", "LTS: Hydrogen")
+- **Installed versions** are marked with a left arrow `← (installed)` if you have the latest version of that major series installed

 ### Install a Node.js version